JetBrains/guide/site/python/tutorials/getting-started-pycharm/run-python-using-a-run-configuration/index.md

 <img src="django-run-output.png" alt="Django Run Output" />

-PyCharm Professional also creates configurations for your Flask projects, FastAPI projects, and projects based on other frameworks.
+PyCharm with Pro subscription also creates configurations for your Flask projects, FastAPI projects, and projects based on other frameworks.

 ## Permanent Run Configurations